SumUp Promo Code 2026: Up to €70 Off Card Readers

 The SumUp business account: IBAN and Business card

-SumUp has built an integrated business account (available in the SumUp app) that naturally complements the card reader.
-This account offers:
+SumUp has built a free integrated business account (€0/month, available in the SumUp app) that naturally complements the card reader:

 For freelancers wanting more advanced management (invoicing, accounting, VAT), solutions like Qonto or Revolut Business offer extra features.
 SumUp suits merchants who want a simple account paired with their card reader.